PhrSite/PsapSimulator/Documentation/docs/EventLoggingSettings.md

 If checked then the PsapSimulator application will send NG9-1-1 events to the event logging server.

 ### Logger URI
 Specifies the HTTP or HTTPS URI for the event logging server.
-Only the host portion of the URI should be specified here.
+Only the scheme and the host portion of the URI should be specified here.
+For example: `https://192.168.1.76:11000`.